-South African draught creates demand for Finnish water solutions and expertise
+South African drought creates demand for Finnish water solutions and expertise

 According to a base-case scenario, the estimated demand for water in South Africa will reach 17.7 billion cubic meters in 2030.
 On one hand, rising income levels, population growth and a national drive to improve basic living conditions increase the household demands of showers and toilets.
 On the other hand, water use in sectors such as mining, power generation and agriculture is growing in significance.